shubhamsingh83/weather1/README.md

-# Appscrip dashboard
+# Weather Now

 ## Problem Statement

-Develop the functional page in React.JS using the next.js framework / Angular.JS or
+Develop the web application in React.JS using any CSS methodology or framework, such as Tailwind CSS, plain CSS, CSS Modules, or Styled Components.
-Vue.JS using the nuxt.js framework.

-Use Server Side Rendering ( SSR ) to render on the server rather than in the browser.
+The goal is to interpret these needs and translate them into a functional and user-friendly application.

+Utilize public APIs that require no authentication or registration.

+Use the state management tools provided by your chosen framework (e.g., React's built-in state management or Svelte's stores).

 The page has to be responsive for mobile & tablet.